-- The programme was highly effective hence after four years, government should not end the intervention programme since it will jeopardize farmers' access to food.
+- 1. The programme was highly effective hence after four years, government should not end the intervention programme since it will jeopardize farmers' access to food.
 The Government of Ghana should continue to provide farmers with input subsidies until efficient farm product storage and marketing are realized in these communities. - 2.
 Investments in road networks, post-harvest management, irrigation, and market connections, among other things, must be made in order to make farming successful in study areas.
-When this is done, many young people who continue to have doubts about the success of the intervention program, will be inspired to pursue careers in farming as an occupation
+When this is done, many young people who continue to have doubts about the success of the intervention program, will be inspired to pursue careers in farming as an occupation since the programme had significant impact on yield and income of maize farmers in the study area.

-- since the programme had significant impact on yield and income of maize farmers in the study area. - 3.
-Since the project benefited both male and female headed household in the study area it is recommended that other bodies such as NGOs and private sector must contribute to the campaign of gender equality and equity.
+- 3. Since the project benefited both male and female headed household in the study area it is recommended that other bodies such as NGOs and private sector must contribute to the campaign of gender equality and equity.
 There is however the need to bring gender-sensitive indicators to the attention of policy makers in the next intervention project implementation programme in Ghana. - 4.
 MoFA and Department of Agriculture should continue to sensitize farmers on the importance of planting hybrid seeds since there was significant improvement in yield of maize in the study area. - 5.
-Other attributes of the seeds and fertilizer subsidy component of the PFJ (Relative Advantage, Complexity, Compatibility, Observability) the did not predict farmers yield and income in the study means that the implementation of the seeds and fertilizer subsidy of the PFJ intervention programme must be redesign. - 6.
+Other attributes of the seeds and fertilizer subsidy component of the PFJ (Relative Advantage, Complexity, Compatibility, Observability) did not have significant relationship with yield in the study.
+This means that the implementation of the seeds and fertilizer subsidy of the PFJ intervention programme must be redesign. - 6.
 Implementers of the programme should develop field demonstration plot within AEAs operational area to serve as a guide to apply fertilizer with the right dosage and how to plant the hybrid seeds taking into consideration all the cultural practices - 7.
-Challenges of the intervention programme must be tackled from all the pillars of the programme.
 The issue of political interference must carefully be examined since its one of the major drawbacks in project implementation.
 Again, the mode of registration to become a beneficiary of the intervention programme by farmers should include the option of repayment in kind.
-This will relieve farmers from the difficulties they go through in registering to become beneficiaries of the programme.